Helping East Sussex futureproof its integration environment

-When East Sussex Healthcare NHS Trust’s JavaCAPS TIE became unstable, Restart stepped in to migrate over 40 interfaces to a new Rhapsody TIE and provide a fully managed integration service.
+When East Sussex Healthcare NHS Trust’s JavaCAPS integration engine (TIE) became unstable, ReStart stepped in to migrate over 40 interfaces to a new Rhapsody TIE and provide a fully managed integration service.

 The challenge: unsupported legacy system

 2. Minimal documented source code and system architecture

 3. Limited internal Rhapsody or integration expertise 4.
 Inconsistent coding standards from external contractors

 With a population of 550,000 residents in East Sussex, the trust was in need of a Rhapsody partner to implement the migration, whilst mitigating the risk of message failure.

 ReStart undertook an integration audit to map the configuration of the platform (servers, back up, availability) and of the interfaces (message routing, error handling, coding standards, message volumes and more), before recommending a robust new architecture.

 To reduce risk during the migration, the new Rhapsody integration engine ran alongside the legacy system.
 The existing interfaces were re-written, tested and migrated one by one, as prioritised by the trust.